 And while GoPro has traditionally put the emphasis on video over stills, they’ve nevertheless given the stills side of things some love with the latest update.
 Exposure is still entirely automated, but the addition of the new night mode opens up a host of new possibilities for using a GoPro when lighting is less than ideal.

 Below are all the video and photo modes available on the GoPro HERO4 Black.
-A firmware update in February 2015 added two new high-end video modes to the Black, so if you're not seeing those available on your camera, make sure to check that you're using updated firmware.
+A firmware update in February 2015 added two new high-end video modes to the Black, so if you do not see those available on your camera, make sure to check that you’re using updated firmware.

-Video Sizes and Resolutions on the HERO4 Black
+Video Specs: Sizes and Resolutions Available on the GoPro HERO4 Black

 Here’s a visualization of the video resolutions that the GoPro HERO4 Black and Silver produce.
 Click on the graphic to open a full-size version.